boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/angular-with-core.md

        </tbody>
     </table>

-5. Here, the Angular application acts as a client, and the ASP.NET Core application acts as a server since you need to set the following properties in the `app.component.ts` file.
+5. In this scenario, the Angular application functions as a client, while the ASP.NET Core application functions as a server.
+This is because you must configure the properties in the `app.component.ts` file.
     ![Embed Properties in App Component](/static/assets/javascript/sample/images/angular-app-comp.png)

-6. Open your Angular with ASP.NET Core project in `Visual Studio Code` and install all dependent packages, using the following command `npm install`.
+6. Open your Angular with ASP.NET Core project in `Visual Studio Code` and install all dependent packages by using the following command `npm install`.

 7. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been restored, use the `dotnet build` command to build the project.

-8. Run your Angular with ASP.NET Core sample with the command `dotnet run` in Visual Studio Code.
+8. Run your Angular with ASP.NET Core sample by using the command `dotnet run` in Visual Studio Code.

-9. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+9. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the `renderDashboard()` method.

     <meta charset="utf-8"/>
     <table>